What is ISO 50001:2018 Energy Management System (EnMS)?

 - EnPIs are the measurable indicators that are used to monitor the continual energy performance of the organization.

-- Typical examples are per unit production/electricity consumed coefficient of chiller performance, heat rate of thermal power plan, percentage loading of motors, etc.
+- Typical examples are per unit production/electricity consumed coefficient of chiller performance, heat rate of the thermal power plant, percentage loading of motors, etc.

-To Perform an energy review, it is necessary to understand how, why, and where energy is consumed and identify where opportunities to improve exist.
+To Perform an energy review, it is necessary to understand how, why, and where energy is consumed and identify opportunities to improve existing.

 - To energy, the review is the analytical part of the tactical energy planning process.

 - Its purpose of obtaining an overall picture of an organization’s energy use.